-A subscription-based yard waste program would be an option for city residents in which residents could opt-into curbside collection of yard waste.
-Yard waste would include leaves, grass clippings, and sticks less than 3 inches in diameter.
+A subscription-based yard waste program would be an option for city residents.
+Residents could opt for curbside yard waste collection, including leaves, grass clippings, and sticks less than 3 inches in diameter.
 All yard waste would be collected in a cart and must fit in the cart.
 The collection would be every other week from April to November.
 This option would require upgrades to the composting facility at the Landfill to accommodate the additional yard waste.